 2. Faculty and staff conduct research around the globe.
 The Kent School and its Center for Family and Community Well-Being has established and maintains a robust $27+ million research portfolio.
 The research – collaborative, community-based and evidence-driven – has been disseminated through a record 90 presentations and 60 professional publications.
 It continues to make a positive impact on hundreds of individuals, families and communities every day.

 3. Kent School offers five degree programs, including the bachelor’s in social work, master of science in social work, master of science in couple and family therapy, doctor of philosophy in social work and doctor of social work program, which launched in 2021.
-Few social work schools offer a full array of programsto provide students an educational pathway that takes themfrom a bachelor’s to a doctoral degree.
+Few social work schools offer a full array of programs to provide students an educational pathway that takes them from a bachelor’s to a doctoral degree.

 4. While Kent School celebrates the milestone of 90 years, the PhD program, which now spans 120 graduates, 25 states and three countries, marks 30 years.
 Today, these graduates are embedded in 56 colleges and universities.
 Both of the school’s doctoral programs are directed by distinguished professors who are Society for Social Work Research (SSWR) Fellows.
 Anita Barbee and Heather Storer are part of this esteemed fellowship society which honors individuals for their accomplishments, leadership and contributions to the scientific society.
 Fellows serve as role models and mentors for individuals pursuing careers in social work research.